-Bridge hydraulics (freeboard, average bridge velocity, and backwater) can be analyzed by utilizing various hydraulic programs such as HEC-2 or HEC-RAS, which are available from the Corps of Engineers or other sources; the Iowa DOT Bridge Backwater program based on the publication Hydraulics of Bridge Waterways, HDS 1; or WSPRO, which is available from FHWA.
+Bridge hydraulics (freeboard, average bridge velocity, and backwater) can be analyzed by utilizing various hydraulic programs such as HEC-RAS, which are available from the Corps of Engineers or other sources; the Iowa DOT Bridge Backwater program based on the publication Hydraulics of Bridge Waterways, HDS 1; which is available from FHWA.
 For complex hydraulic situations, 2-D models such as TUFLOW, SRH-2D, HEC-RAS2D, MIKE FLOOD, etc. may be used.
 The designer should be aware of the assumptions and limitations for using the methodology in any hydraulic analysis program.

-• HEC-2 or HEC-RAS analysis
+HEC-RAS analysis

-When a bridge is located within a detailed Flood Insurance Study (FIS) area, or the upstream flood plain has a high damage potential (such as a residence or business located in the upstream flood plain), the designer should perform a HEC-2 or HEC-RAS analysis to determine the impacts on flood elevations.
+When a bridge is located within a detailed Flood Insurance Study (FIS) area, or the upstream flood plain has a high damage potential (such as a residence or business located in the upstream flood plain), if the site is not too complex, the designer should perform a HEC-RAS analysis to determine the impacts on flood elevations.

-Iowa DOT Bridge Backwater program analysis
+• Iowa DOT Bridge Backwater program analysis